inter-action/cloudflare-personal-site/README.md

 playing with cloudflare services while building.

-would also try all sorts of vibe-coding techniques. primarily base on **opencode**.
+would also try all sorts of vibe-coding techniques. primarily use **opencode**.

 **[code is cheap, show me the promts](./llm/chat-histories/session-001-project-init.md)**